andypsil0n/cineregister22/README.md

 You can start CineRegister22 by starting the manual test in "MainTest".
 The started Programm will guide you.

+> :warning: Only edit halls by using a text editor!
+IDEs could delete needed spaces.

 > :note: You need to activate inputs to the test console.

 1. In IntelliJ: Help > Edit Custom VM Options